-StackHawk, the Denver-based bug detecting service, hires developer of open source project Zed Attack Proxy – TechCrunch
+StackHawk, the Denver-based bug-detecting service, hires developer of open-source project Zed Attack Proxy – TechCrunch

 In the eleven years since Bennetts first began working on ZAP, the OWASP Foundation-incorporated security scanner has become popular among the developer community for its dynamic application security testing.

 After the hire, StackHawk said that nothing much will change.
-Bennetts will continue to work on the open source project while the company will continue to build functionality around the scanner.
+Bennetts will continue to work on the open-source project while the company will continue to build functionality around the scanner.

 The Denver-based company has raised nearly $5 million in financing from investors including Flybridge, Costanoa Ventures, Matchstick Ventures and Foundry Group .